euroscipy/euroscipy.github.io/content/pages/2023/social_event.md

 to the event.

 Please note that there are a limited number of places available.
-The ticket sale starts on August 7 and the price includes a meal of your choice and a drink.
+The ticket sale started on August 7 and the price includes a meal of your choice and a drink.

-You will be able to purchase your social event ticket soon.
+You can purchase your social event ticket through the link sent to you per Email.

 We're looking forward to a wonderful evening with you!